roxana-solhjoo/roxana-solhjoo/README.md

 - 👋 Hi, I’m @roxana-solhjoo
-- 👀 I’m interested in software developmen
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning IT for Business Data Analysis
 - 💞️ I’m looking to collaborate on backened development, data analysis
 - 📫 How to reach me Email:roxanslj44@gmail.com